Wildfires burn hundreds of homes in Colorado, thousands flee

 “Those presents are still under the tree right now — we hope,” he said.

-As night fell, officials watched the behavior of the wind and flames to determine when crews could safely go in to assess the damage and search for any victims.
+“We left thinking it was a joke.
+We just felt like we were going to come back.
+At 5 o’clock, we thought, maybe we’re not coming back,” Verucchi said.
+But they got an email in the morning saying it was OK to return.

-About an inch of snow was forecast for the region Friday, raising hopes it could help suppress the flames.
+“Seeing the news and seeing all the houses burnt, we just feel very lucky,” Verucchi said.

-The neighboring cities of Louisville and Superior, situated about 20 miles (32 kilometers) northwest of Denver and home to a combined 34,000 people, were ordered evacuated ahead of the flames, which cast a smoky, orange haze over the landscape and lit up the night sky.
+The neighboring towns of Louisville and Superior, situated about 20 miles (32 kilometers) northwest of Denver and home to a combined 34,000 people, were ordered evacuated ahead of the fires, which cast a smoky, orange haze over the landscape.

 The two towns are filled with middle- and upper-middle-class subdivisions with shopping centers, parks and schools.
 The area is between Denver and Boulder, home to the University of Colorado.